therealthapa/case2023_task4/README.md

 ## Participation ##

 In order to participate in the competition, please fill out the form provided [here](https://forms.gle/qEVTUvPBRC7Q3zhAA).
+Join our codalab competition [here](https://codalab.lisn.upsaclay.fr/competitions/13087).

-Upon completion of the form, you will be provided training data.
+Upon completion of the form, you will be provided training data and evaluation data.

 ## Evaluation ##